XOP/css-codeguide/README.md

 If you are not into preprocessors yet, check out the following popular tools you will most certainly find useful: [SASS/SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/), [Stylus](https://learnboost.github.io/stylus/), [PostCSS](https://github.com/postcss/postcss).

-2. Current code guide is the result of the front-end team experience, so it might have project-specific and environment assumptions.
-To make it more friendly we provide useful links to cover blank spots and perhaps introduce useful tips on some topics.
+2. Current code guide is the result of the front-end teams experience, so it might have project-specific and environment assumptions.
+To make it more friendly there will be useful links to cover blank spots and useful tips on some topics.

 3. Feel free to fork it, edit and use inside your project.
-We will be happy to get feedback and know how it resolves your team issues, please do not hesitate to contact us!
+Feedback is much appreciated!
+One of the main goals is to help other front-end teams combat there issues with documentation.
+So don't hesiate and contact at ease.

 4. If you have any questions, comments or suggestions, please open an issue.